Table of Contents

 “If I had an hour to solve a problem I’d spend 55 minutes thinking about the problem and 5 minutes thinking about solutions.”—Albert Einstein

-I’m not sure if this is a genuine Albert’s quote, but nevertheless, I strive to get as much information and data before I start moving pixels around.
+I’m not sure if this is a genuine Albert’s quote, but nevertheless, I strive to get as much information and research before I start moving pixels around.

 Ideation and brainstorming

-Before I jumped into designing, I brainstormed some ideas first.
-These were the few that came to mind after the research:
+Before I jumped into designing, I brainstormed some ideas.
+These are the few that came to mind after the research:

 - Passcode to protect the app from students

-- Share with colleagues (as contacts and as native to this app)
+- Share with colleagues (share students’ contacts / share inside the app)

 - Collaboration with colleagues

-- Gender? (for easier recognition of students without a photo and foreign name)
+- Gender field? (for easier recognition of students without a photo and foreign name)

 - Quizzes and tests for sharpening the memory

-- Because the associative nature of the brain, the app should generate tags similar to the name, tags that rhyme, adjective tags…
+- Because the associative nature of the brain, the app could generate tags similar to the name, tags that rhyme, adjective tags… to help remembering the names.

-- A single photo doesn’t portray the person exactly so take more photos.
+- A single photo might not portray the student exactly so taking more photos could be helpful.

 - Recognition rating / level